 Music Museum Kuala Lumpur opened on 1st August 2015 in an old colonial-era building on Jalan Raja facing Dataran Merdeka in the heart of Kuala Lumpur.
+When I visited the area again in October 2017 the museum appeared to have closed down.
+Permanently?
+Not sure.
+It seems this location continues to be unlucky for its occupants.

 This elegant building was built in 1919 as the KL branch of Chartered Bank.
 (You can read here what happened to the bank when its basement flooded in 1926.)